Scroll

 What does it do?

 Contact Energy is a large electricity generator, producing approximately 20-25% of New Zealand’s electricity in an average year.
-The vast majority of its electricity is from renewable hydro and geothermal resources.
+The vast majority of its electricity is from hydro and geothermal resources.

 Why do we own it?

 Contact Energy has a balanced portfolio of quality renewable generation assets across both islands, and this is matched by demand from a strong electricity retailing business plus commercial and industrial customers.
 Its established business provides solid cash flows which underpin an attractive level of dividends.
-Contact has an attractive pipeline of generation projects from a variety of renewable sources including geothermal in the near term, plus wind and solar longer term.
+Contact has an attractive pipeline of generation projects, from a variety of renewable sources including geothermal in the near term, plus wind and solar longer term.

 What does it do?